ta-data-lis/lab-reading-stats-concepts/.ipynb_checkpoints/README-checkpoint.md

 ### Challenge 1: What is the difference between expected value and mean?
 You know both concepts but, is there a difference?
 Are they synonims?
 Start investigating.

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

-ANSWER:

-The expected value is more related with ideal scenarios in terms of probabilistics.
-So as per the article, the expected value is the average probable value according to the ideal distribution of probabilities.

-But the mean is referred to the sample of population itself.
-So after conducting the experiment, lets say of rollind the dice, we will have an obtained mean of the values for that sample.

-The same apply to an ideal model and its expected value vs the sample obtained for the reality of the experiment, game or process.

-In the absolute long term, expected

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!

 Don't hesitate to use more articles if you want to :)

-ANSWER:

-The p-value is a meaure to reject the null hipothesis.
-It means that normally H0 is built in a way that allows to create a double negation so something cannot be discarded.

-So if we are checking the effect of a new vaccine for Cov19, our H0 would be:

-H0: the vaccine does not influence the chance of contagion
-H1: the vaccine does influence the chance of contagion.

-So a low p-value would allow us to reject H0, there is no no-influence, but DOES NOT ALLOW to confirm H1.

-In case of experiments were samples are limited, are focused on human behaviour (like economics) etc.. slightly high p-values are rejecting then null hipothesis and people are thereby denying the potential no no-relationship.

-But that has a lot to do with experimental design and dependencies or spurian correlation in the model.
-Thereby we may have a non statistical significance in our formula but a model that is totally ok to be used for business or economic decisions.

-It is harder to accept that discussion for natural sciences, as in that case the sample and population shall be revisitied as well as the experimental set up.

 ### Challenge 3: Applying testing to a specific case: A/B testing.